Mochi: Similar foods

 In Taiwan, a traditional Hakka and Hoklo pounded rice cake was called teuchi or tauchi (豆糍 (dòu cí)) and came in various styles and forms just like in Japan.
 Traditional Hakka mochi is served as glutinous rice dough, covered with peanuts (粢粑; zī bā) or sesame powder.
-Not until the Japanese era was Japanese-style mochi introduced and gained popularity.
 A soft version similar to daifuku, often coming with bean paste fillings, is called moachi (麻糍 (moâ-chî)) in Taiwanese Hokkien and mashu (麻糬 (máshǔ)) in Taiwanese Mandarin.

 In China, tangyuan is made from glutinous rice flour mixed with a small amount of water to form balls and is then cooked and served in boiling water.
 Tangyuan is typically filled with black sesame paste or peanut paste and served in the water that it was boiled in.

 In Hong Kong and other Cantonese regions, the traditional lo mai chi (糯米糍 (no6 mai5 ci4)) is made of glutinous rice flour in the shape of a ball, with fillings such as crushed peanuts, coconut, red bean paste, and black sesame paste.
 It can come in a variety of modern flavors, such as green tea, mango, taro, strawberry, and more.